French Polynesia is made up of over 100 different islands so it can be really hard to decide which island visit.

 I’m not gonna lie, I was really tempted to book Taha’a over Bora Bora based on their beaches alone!!
 I loved the idea of the remote, untouched beaches with nobody else there at all.

 Bora Bora does have some very beautiful beaches but they are limited and often fairly small.

 Bora Bora pretty much revolves around the vibrant blue lagoon with Mount Otemanu standing tall in the center.
 There are some beaches that look out into the lagoon but not a huge amount.

-Most of Bora Bora’s luxury resorts are set on private islands which come with their own secluded beach.
+Most of Bora Bora’s luxury resorts are set on private islands which come with their own secluded beach which I loved.

 This means, even if the resort is fully booked, there will always be space on the beach and inviting sun loungers will be waiting for you.